CCM19/ccm19doks/docs/integrationen/ccm19-typo3.md

 ## Select Dashboard in CCM19

-After the successful installation of CCM19 on your server or setup you will get a javascript code.
+After successful installation of CCM19 on your server or setup you will get a javascript code.

 ![CCM19 Backend Screen](../assets/10-01.png)